RedHatRanger/RHCE9Vagrant/shortcuts.md

 * PIPES WON'T WORK IN THE COMMAND MODULE:
 ```
-If no module is specified in an ad hoc command, the default command module is used.
+If no module is specified in an adhoc command, the default command module is used.
 This module, however, cannot work with shell features such as pipes.
 Use the shell module instead
 ```